ryvnf/czc/README.md

 | `cat.z`     | Minimal implementation of the command `cat`  |
 | `sort.z`    | Minimal implementation of the command `sort` |
 | `life.z`    | Implementation of Conway's game of life      |

+## Notes on the implementation

+This compiler implementation is not meant to be a long term solution for compiling the language.

+One of the shortcuts which were taken in its implementation is that the compiler will not evaluate expressions.
+Instead it will represent expressions internally as C code which gets inserted directly into the generated code.
+The structure used to represent expressions is also tagged with a type so type checking can be performed.

+The only expressions which are evaluated by the compiler are expressions which occur in "constant contexts" which are expressions used for a `case` in a `switch` statement or to define array bounds.
+These expressions are more limited than regular expressions, and can only involve simple integer arithmetic and the `sizeof` operator.

+The compiler is usable and gives meaningful error messages.
+It works well for trying out the language.
+The plan is to use it to bootstrap a better self-hosting compiler in the future.